01 — Build

 Blue ropeOrange ropeCamera faces down

 The rope system tells you which direction the camera is pointing without opening the jar.
 Drill one 4mm hole in each of the two opposing lid flaps.
 Thread a short length of rope through each — use two clearly different colours (e.g. blue and orange).
 Tie a knot on the inside to secure.
 Always note which colour corresponds to which side before deploying.
 This is how you know where the camera is looking.
-Collect all plastic swarf on a sheet of paper immediately after drilling and dispose of in general waste.

 05